e-ucm/AuthOAuth2/Readme.md

 ## Default of fixed configuration

-You can set default configuration by array in config par of confifi file of LimeSurvey.
+You can set default configuration by array in config part of LimeSurvey config file.

 The config are set at `AuthOAuth2Settings` key with array of settings by name.
 For fixed config part you use an array with settings name in `fixed` array.
-If you want to hide some element from gui, you can use hidden array.
+If you want to hide some element from gui, you can use `hidden` array.

 For example :
 ```